GuillaumeTaffin/tic-tac-toe/README.md

 - open the index.html file in your favorite browser
 - enjoy !

+## Release Notes
+### V1.0
+- Creation of the game
+- Allow two human players to play together in the browser

 ## Icon resources
 Icons were found at https://www.flaticon.com/free-icon